• Skip to main content

 2. Foot Circles For Gaining Stability

-To execute this exercise you will have to sit down and slightly lift up each foot, one at the time.
+To execute this exercise you will have to sit down and slightly lift up each foot, one at a time.
 Move your foot in the circle, changing the direction when needed.
 By curling up your toes you will tighten up the front part of your foot also called intrinsically.

 Intrinsic muscles of the foot are responsible for toe movement and also for the support of the arch of the foot.
-By repeating this ankle mobility exercise 10 to 20 times you will not only mobilize your ankle but also gain back the confidence one step at the time.
+By repeating this ankle mobility exercise 10 to 20 times you will not only mobilize your ankle but also gain back the confidence one step at a time.

-3. Stretch With Towel
+3. Stretch With a Towel

-This exercise requires the sitting positions, with one leg fully extended.
+This exercise requires sitting positions, with one leg fully extended.
 Make sure your posture is presentable by straightening up your back and your knee.
-Hook the towel on the foot of the extended leg and carefully pull the sides so that you bring the toes forward until your feel the tightness in the back of your calf and Achilles tendon.
+Hook the towel on the foot of the extended leg and carefully pull the sides so that you bring the toes forward until you feel the tightness in the back of your calf and Achilles tendon.

-The Achilles tendon also known as heel cord serves to attach different surrounding muscles to your heel (calcaneus) bone.
+The Achilles tendon also known as the heel cord serves to attach different surrounding muscles to your heel (calcaneus) bone.
 The “stretch phase” should last 15 seconds and be repeated 4 times.

 4. Myofascial Drills With Foam Roller